muxyz/website/interface.md

 ## Overview

-Mu is a new approach to language development that builds on a living breathing environment.
-Mu does not attempt to replicate the feature set of programming languages but instead defines a more human way forward.
+Mu takes a new approach to language development that builds on a living breathing environment.
+We do not attempt to replicate the feature set of programming languages but instead defines a more human way forward.

 ## Rationale

-Mu is a human computer interface built on the foundations of real world services rather than any sort of formally defined spec.
+Mu theorises of a human computer interface built on the foundations of real world services rather than any sort of formally defined spec.
 It is firstly not a replacement for any existing programming language such as Go, java, ruby or python and does not attempt to be comparable to current programming models.

 The goal is to lay the foundation for an emergent language where the keywords are services and all we attempt to do is define a grammar to associate these services in a cohesive way that then lets us perform actions at a higher level.
+This allows our language to naturally evolve and become more powerful over time.

 ## Design